skywalkerlol/2uAssessment/README.md

+# My Notes

+## Story 1 API Back End:
+Since the use case is for a simple document, I went with a document db and not a relation database.
+I used a cosmos db emulator as a server side data store.
+This is convenient to run locally.
+You can download from here : https://aka.ms/cosmosdb-emulator

+## Story 2 Front End:
+Ideally I would have used redux for state management on the front end for a more complicated use case.
+Since this was a simple Invoice approval page, i tried to keep it simple.

 # 2uAssessment

 The business analyst assigned to your sprint team has presented you with two user stories to complete this sprint.
 This assessment asks you to complete these story cards to the best of your ability.

 The assessment is more about creating a working solution that meets as many of the acceptance criteria as possible than it is about getting every detail perfect.
 It is not necessary to complete every acceptance criteria to submit the assessment.
 Complete what you can and leave "TODO:" comments with appropriate placeholder instructions anywhere you are unable to complete your code.
 You must turn the assignment by the end of the third day after you are given the assignment.